 This is a simple "vector offset" hunt.
 Start at the very top - the coordinates given.
 At these coordinates is a big rock-wall circle.
-Stand in the middle and make some noise (say something) and hear the peculiar acoustics.
-If you look down you'll see the words "capped peaks" ...Proceed approximately 185 meters in the direction of these words (approximately 285° from magnetic North).
+Stand in the middle at a small brass disc and make some noise (say something) and hear the peculiar acoustics.
+If you look towards the watertower you'll see the words "capped peaks" written in the outer ring ...Proceed approximately 175 meters in the direction of these words (approximately 299° from magnetic North).

 As per the PP&R's rules, ahem, "This cache complies with the geocaching policies for Portland Parks & Recreation (PP&R) properties.
 Please respect park hours when caching.